 Letter of Invitation & Visa Information

-If you are giving a presentation, you received a link in your acceptance notification that allows you to download an invitation letter from our website.
+* If you are giving a presentation, you can download an invitation letter from a link in your acceptance notification email.

-If you are NOT presenting, you MUST first register for the meeting, and then request a letter of invitation by emailing email@example.com.
+* If you are NOT PRESENTING, you MUST REGISTER for the meeting first, and then request an invitation letter by emailing ESA REGISTRAR.

 Important information regarding Visa Invitation Letters (please read):